ethereum/EIPs/EIPS/eip-draft-whisper.md

 ## Abstract

-This draft EIP describes the packet codes and format used for Whisper messages within the ÐΞVp2p Wire Protocol.
+This draft EIP describes the format of Whisper messages within the ÐΞVp2p Wire Protocol.
 This EIP should substitute the [existing specification](https://github.com/ethereum/wiki/wiki/Whisper-Wire-Protocol).
+More detailed documentation on Whisper could be found [here](https://github.com/ethereum/go-ethereum/wiki/Whisper).

 ## Motivation

-It is necessary to specify the standard for Whipser messages in order to ensure forward compatibility of different Whisper clients, even in case they don't support particular message codes.
+It is necessary to specify the standard for Whipser messages in order to ensure forward compatibility of different Whisper clients.

 ## Specification